 An organization unprepared for change always hits a wall eventually.
 They encounter a change or problem that causes them to flounder as they attempt to push on.
 For example, when the pandemic hit, some companies grew exponentially due to the services they provided and the demand for them while people were sheltering in place.
 However, many of them were unprepared for this sudden large-scale demand and dealt with employees being overworked and burnt out, supply chain issues, insufficient resources, and more.
 Imagine if they had been prepared for a sudden surge in customers and demand.
 They would have thrived during this time of uncertainty and chaos.

 In order to build and improve upon your change readiness, you need to know where you’re starting from.
 To learn how ready you are for change, take our Change Readiness Assessment here.
-It will show you how you generally deal with change and how to improve upon that level.
-If you want to learn more about developing the ability to be prepared for and handle change, check out our Response Agility Workshop here.
+It shows you how you generally deal with change and how to improve upon that level.

 Change is a constant unknown in our lives, but it doesn’t have to be scary.
 If you are ready and prepared for it, you may even find you start to enjoy it.
 Once you do that, you begin to see change not as a problem, but as an opportunity.